 JOGB SMOOTHIE...
 AVOCADO PROTEIN POWER

-I'm trying to prolong those summer vibes (though the sun keeps going in now) with this super fresh, healthy and tasty smoothie juice, inspired by the Green Smoothie in the fascinating US book The Plant Paradox by Dr Stephen Gundry.
+Bring on those summer vibes (as the sun keeps peeping out) with this super fresh, healthy and tasty smoothie juice, inspired by the Green Smoothie in the fascinating US book The Plant Paradox by Dr Stephen Gundry.
 This book questions the way we now lazily prepare certain foods, because of old we would remove skins and seeds, that are potentially aggravating to illnesses and disorders such as some cancers and most autoimmune diseases including thyroid, diabetes, fibromyalgia and multiple sclerosis.
 I'm currently following his protocol to see if I can alleviate symptoms of peripheral neuropathy in my legs and feet - often very painful.
 I feel as if I've read every book on anti-inflammatory diets, yet they often contradict each other: one-minute legumes, peppers, and quinoa are 'healthy', the next they're toxic to the body.
 Yes, even quinoa!

-I'm keen on regular fasting and try to be a 'healthy vegetarian' (i.e. no sugar) - but that is my weakness... but I'l try anyting and stick to it if I can feel less pain.
-What's you motivation?
-I'll list my favourite anti-inflammatory books on a bookclub post soon...but do tell me yours.
+I'm keen on regular fasting and try to be a 'healthy vegetarian' (i.e. no sugar) - but that is my weakness... but I'l try anything and stick to it if I can feel less pain.
+What's your motivation?
+I'll list my favourite anti-inflammatory books on a book club post soon...but do tell me yours

 PERFECT POWER GREEN AVOCADO JUICE